apache/druid/docs/operations/clean-metadata-store.md

 - If you have issues with the hard disk for your metadata database filling up.
 - If you run into performance issues with the metadata database.
 For example API calls are very slow or fail to execute.

-Do not use the metadata store automated cleanup features if you have requirements to retain metadata records.
-For example, you have compliance requirements to keep audit records.
-In these cases, you should come up with an alternate method to preserve the audit metadata while freeing up your active metadata store.
+If you have compliance requirements to keep audit records, use alternative methods to preserve audit metadata if you enable automated cleanup for audit records.
+For example, periodically export audit metadata records to external storage.

 ## Configure automated metadata cleanup